thewtex/unbiased-subsample-interpolation/doc/subsample_interpolation.rst

 element pitch [Li1999]_.
 Focusing was fixed at a 20mm depth.

-Displacements were applied to the scatterers assuming uni-axial compression of an incompressible material, i.e. local strains were opposite in sign and half the magnitude of the axial directions.
+Displacements were applied to the scatterers assuming uni-axial compression of an incompressible material, i.e. lateral strains were opposite in sign and half the magnitude of the axial directions.
 The same deformations applied to the TM phantom were simulated.
 Axial displacements started from zero at the transducer surface to a negative value at the bottom of the simulated phantom